updated

 There is an enclosed balcony with a day bed (single person) and a ceiling and floor fan and a single day bed.
 There is a hot water shower.
 Work laundry must be done by hand – I do have a washing machine for the not-so-dirty clothes!
 I prefer to operate the machine as it is a bit finnicky.
 Most of the time is spent outside because there are always things to see including amazing sunsets.

 I appreciate help in the kitchen or someone who enjoys cooking as well.
+Participation in the process is part of the program and includes cleaning up (does not always occur to some people).
 Although I like vegetarian and vegan food I eat meat/fish and chicken.
 I am flexible but not always good at accommodating dietary restrictions.

 I have 2 dogs and 1 cat